mariehaahr/mas/README.md

 The `src` folder contains scripts for preprocessing of data, processing of inputs/outputs and formatting of results.

-The configs folder contains yaml files specifying models of interest, their parameters and shared parameters across all models.
+The `configs` folder contains yaml files specifying models of interest, their parameters and the shared parameters across all models.

 The main results of our experiments are provided in `main-results.ipynb` and further plots and processing in `analysis.py`.